-In the morning, you will head to the Drepung Monastery, which is the largest of all Tibetan monasteries that housed for more than 10,000 monks.
-It was the residence of the Dalai Lamas until the great fifth Dalai Lama constructed the Potala.
+In the morning, you will head to the Drepung Monastery, which is the largest of all Tibetan monasteries that housed more than 10,000 monks in the past.
+It was the residence of the Dalai Lamas until the great fifth Dalai Lama constructed the Potala Palace.
 It was known for the high standards of its academic study and was called the Nalanda of Tibet.
 And then you also can visit the biggest monastery kitchen in the monastery and enjoy a Buddhist sculpture carving workshop near Drepung.

 Stay overnight in Lhasa